dolthub/dolt/README.md

 commands.
 Use the command line interface to import CSV files, commit your changes, push them to a remote, or merge your teammate's changes.

-All the commands you know from Git work exactly the same for Dolt.
+All the commands you know for Git work exactly the same for Dolt.
 Git versions files, Dolt versions tables.
 It's like Git and MySQL had a baby!